Elena Damiani

 Elena Damiani (born 1979) is a Peruvian visual artist, known for sculpture, collage, installation art, video, and photography.
 Her work explores cartography, geology, time, space, and archaeology.
 Damiani lives in Lima, and previously lived in London, and Copenhagen.

 Biography

-Elena Damiani was born in 1979, in Lima, Peru, and she was also raised in Lima.
+Elena Damiani was born in 1979, in Lima, Peru, where she was also raised.

 Damiani attended architecture classes from 1997 to 1999 at the Peruvian University of Applied Sciences in Lima.
 She transferred to the Escuela Superior de Bellas Artes Corriente Alterna in Lima, where she graduated with a B.A. degree in 2005.
 She continued her studies at Goldsmiths, University of London, and graduated with a M.F.A. degree in 2010.
 At Goldsmiths, she studied under Gerard Hemsworth and Suhail Malik.

 In 2013, she married a Goldsmiths classmate and Danish artist, Erik Bendix, and they have one child.
 They had lived in Copenhagen for many years, and moved to Lima in 2016.